PlatONnetwork/docs/docs/JsonRpc.md

   - `hash`: `DATA`, 32 Bytes - hash of the transaction.
   - `nonce`: `QUANTITY` - the number of transactions made by the sender prior to this one.
-  - `blockHash`: `DATA`, 32 Bytes - hash of the block where this transaction was in. `null` when its pending.
+  - `blockHash`: `DATA`, 32 Bytes - hash of the block where this transaction was in. `null` when it's pending.
-  - `blockNumber`: `QUANTITY` - block number where this transaction was in. `null` when its pending.
+  - `blockNumber`: `QUANTITY` - block number where this transaction was in. `null` when it's pending.
-  - `transactionIndex`: `QUANTITY` - integer of the transactions index position in the block. `null` when its pending.
+  - `transactionIndex`: `QUANTITY` - integer of the transactions index position in the block. `null` when it's pending.
   - `from`: `DATA`, string - address string in bech32 format of the sender.
-  - `to`: `DATA`, string - address string in bech32 format of the receiver. `null` when its a contract creation transaction.
+  - `to`: `DATA`, string - address string in bech32 format of the receiver. `null` when it's a contract creation transaction.
   - `value`: `QUANTITY` - value transferred in von.
   - `gasPrice`: `QUANTITY` - gas price provided by the sender in von.
   - `gas`: `QUANTITY` - gas provided by the sender.